stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/04-trigonometry.md

 let dayBackground = color("skyBlue");
 let nightBackground = color("black");

-// Pairing sin with map and lerpColor to change values over time.
+// Map the -1 to 1 swings of the changing sine output to the moon's
-// Offset the moon and the sun by PI to put them on either side of the wave. let yPositionMoon = map(sin(tinyChange), -1, 1, 100, height * 2);
+// verticle position on and off the screen. let yPositionMoon = map(sin(tinyChange), -1, 1, 75, height * 3);

+// Offset sin input by PI to place the sun and the moon on opposite "sides"
-let yPositionSun = map(sin(tinyChange + PI), -1, 1, 80, height * 4);
+// of the wave.
+The moon peaks when the sun valleys, and vice versa. let yPositionSun = map(sin(tinyChange + PI), -1, 1, 75, height * 4);

+// Manually normalizing the sin wave between 0 and 1, instead of using map.
+// Equivalent to: let lerpPosition = map(sin(tinyChange), -1, 1, 0, 1);
+let lerpPosition = 0.5 * sin(tinyChange) + 0.5;

-let skyColor = lerpColor(nightBackground, dayBackground, sin(tinyChange));
+// Linear interpolation between the day and night sky. let skyColor = lerpColor(nightBackground, dayBackground, lerpPosition);
 ```

 <iframe src="https://preview.p5js.org/stungeye/embed/nfTctFrdW" scrolling="no" frameborder="no"  width="400" height="267"></iframe>